Part 1: 3 Steps to build an e-Commerce business

 Regardless of what business you do, there will always be bigger players in the market.

-This is why the first-mover always have the advantage.
-There will always be an e-Commerce site with more customers, a blog with more readers, or a brand that’s more widely known.
+This is why the first-mover always has the advantage.
+There will always be an e-commerce site with more customers, a blog with more readers, or a brand that’s more widely known.

 Often, there will be at least one or two market leaders in the industry you are in.
 If there are a lot of players in your niche, it can be a signal that the market has been validated.